brentd09/AZ040Labs/PowerShell-Lab-01.md

     ```PowerShell
     Clear-BCCache

+    # Notice the BranchCache is denoted by the prefix on the Noun (BC)
     ```
     </Strong></details>
   - What command would you run to display a list of Windows Firewall rules?
 What parameter of that command would display only enabled rules?